Problems with Lavender ?

 Common Problems Growing Lavender

 Lavender is an easy plant which thrives under the right conditions.
 New gardeners or those not experienced frequently have some problems with their Lavender plants.
-Every experienced gardener has had to deal with a plant dying so don't give up.
-Learn about common problems people face when growing Lavender plants.

-Wet Soil Conditions
+Wet Soil Conditions & Humidity

 One of the biggest problems and causes of Lavender dying out is the overwatering of potted Lavender or excessive soil moisture for those plants grown in the ground.
 Lavender grows in loose, slightly sandy or gritty alkaline soil that is fast draining.
 Learn about what Lavender likes in terms of planting and growing conditions.

 Over wet soil conditions leads to fungus and root rot problems.
 This can cause wilted black leaves where the plant is dying back.
 Treatment involves cutting back of the diseased areas and allowing the plant to dry out.
+Read about my trick for Lavender plants and excessive rain.

 Frequently, once started it is too late to save a plant suffering from this condition.
 High humidity in the air can promote this type of problem as well.
 What do you do?
 You can take cuttings from the remaining healthy sections and root them to get a new plant.